 "Lifetime value" is a concept in which the time span during which a customer uses a product is considered to be that product's "lifetime."
 The value of the customer to the business in a general sense during the lifetime of that product is raised, allowing the Company to generate sales accordingly during that time.
 The Company's service sales are growing, but in the normal growth pattern for services, they become profitable only in the second or third year of a three-year contract.
 Service quality should be improved so that members are encouraged to buy more products from the same store.
 Of course, member numbers are bigger at existing stores than at new stores.
-New stores have to compete in terms of products sales initially, and then, going forward, they will increase their member numbers.
+New stores should compete in terms of products sales initially, and then, going forward, they will increase their member numbers.

-So, if prices go down in due to competitions of products sales, making profit at new stores would be slower than expected.
-By increasing members, service sales can be raised, leading to additional profits several years later.
 The number of service subscription members is increasing, so "lifetime value" of a particular level can be ensured, depending on the terms of the members' subscriptions.
 PC DEPOT is meeting the challenge of expanding a business model that is dependent on a customer base formed of members who are subscribed to its services.
 The Company operates while carrying out analysis of its service sales.